LucasHazen12/nyse-emh/README.md

 ## Note on reproducibility
-Porting surfaced a one-row difference in how R's `drop_na()` and pandas' `dropna()` interact with lag padding — a reminder that "the same analysis" across two languages isn't automatically identical; the row counts have to be checked.
+Porting surfaced a one-row difference in how R's `drop_na()` and pandas' `dropna()` interact with lag padding, a reminder that "the same analysis" across two languages isn't automatically identical.
+The row counts have to be checked.
 Both now agree at 689 observations.